core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In this specification, it is NOT RECOMMENDED that endpoints do not verify the counter signature of received messages protected with the group mode.
 However, it is recognized that there may be situations where it is not always required.
 The consequence of not doing the signature validation in messages protected with the group mode is that security in the group is based only on the group-authenticity of the shared keying material used for encryption.
 That is, endpoints in the group would have evidence that the received message has been originated by a group member, although not specifically identifiable in a secure way.
 This can violate a number of security requirements, as the compromise of any element in the group means that the attacker has the ability to control the entire group.
 Even worse, the group may not be limited in scope, and hence the same keying material might be used not only for light bulbs but for locks as well.
 Therefore, extreme care must be taken in situations where the security requirements are relaxed, so that deployment of the system will always be done safely.

-# Optimized Request # {#sec-optimized-request}

-An optimized request is processed as a request in group mode ({{ssec-protect-request}}) and uses the OSCORE header compression defined in {{compression}} for the group mode, with the following difference: the payload of the OSCORE message SHALL encode the ciphertext without the tag, concatenated with the value of the CounterSignature0 of the COSE object computed as described in {{sec-cose-object-unprotected-field}}.

-The optimized request is compatible with all AEAD algorithms defined in {{I-D.ietf-cose-rfc8152bis-algs}}, but would not be compatible with AEAD algorithms that do not have a well-defined tag.

 # Example Values of Parameters for Countersignatures # {#sec-cs-params-ex}

 The table below provides examples of values for Counter Signature Parameters in the Common Context (see {{ssec-common-context-cs-params}}), for different values of Counter Signature Algorithm.